mesutsahin455/My-First-Git-Project-/README.md

 ## git merge

-We use 'git merge' command to "MERGE BRANCHES FROM Git" . 'git merge' command takes the contents of a source branch and integrates it with a target branch
+We use 'git merge' command to "MERGE BRANCHES FROM Git" . 'git merge' command takes the contents of a source branch and integrates it with a target branch.